ArtificialIntelligenceResearch/Data-Science-and-AI-Internship-Program-2024/README.md

 ## 5. Submission Guidelines

 ### 5.1 Submission Deadline
-Participants must submit their projects by [insert specific deadline here, e.g., "December 1, 2024, 23:59 UTC"] to be considered for evaluation.
+Participants must submit their projects by April 10, 2024, to be considered for evaluation.

 ### 5.2 Submission Format
 Your submission should include: